About the Graduate Program

-Canadas first graduate program devoted to advanced study of immigration policy, services and experience was launched in September 2004 at Ryerson University.
+Canada’s first graduate program devoted to advanced study of immigration policy, services and experiences was launched in September 2004 at Ryerson University.

-The Master of Arts in Immigration and Settlement Studies is an innovative new program that will explore immigration trends, policies & programs in Canada from multi-disciplinary perspectives.
+The Master of Arts in Immigration and Settlement Studies is an innovative new program that explores immigration trends, policies & programs in Canada from multi-disciplinary perspectives.
 Available in both full-time and part-time study options, this program:

-- will be the only graduate program in the country that focuses solely on the consequences and opportunities arising from transnational human mobility as it relates to Canada
+- is the only graduate program in the country that focuses solely on the consequences and opportunities arising from transnational human mobility as it relates to Canada

-- is located in the metropolis that is the destination of more than 43% of all immigrants to the country, and more than two-fifths of its population is foreign-born and could not, therefore, be more appropriately placed
+- is located in the metropolis that is the destination of more than 37% of all immigrants to the country, and where 46% of its population is foreign-born and could not, therefore, be more appropriately placed

 - is designed to cater to the needs of both research- and professionally-oriented students

-- caters to the needs of students wishing to undertake the program on either a full-time or part-time basis and there will be no difference in the program taken by full-time and part-time students
+- caters to the needs of students wishing to undertake the program on either a full-time or part-time basis with no no difference in the program taken by full-time and part-time students

 - provides a practicum with unique opportunities for students to gain first-hand experience with leading government and community based immigration service organizations